 Material Description - Sand and gravel has a variety of applications, such as concrete for construction, asphalt concrete, subbase and base course aggregate for roads, gravel and sand for road surfaces, and pit run for fill.
 Gradation, rock hardness, and binding characteristics, are some of the specific qualities that are considered in aggregate towards determining its end use.
-This map indicates these, and other, geological qualities of the sand and gravel within each deposit, but does not indicate their potential uses.
+This map in-dicates these, and other, geological qualities of the sand and gravel within each deposit, but does not indicate their potential uses.
 The terms used in the table are defined in the figure below.

-Reserves - The method of calculating in cubic metres the aggregate reserves of deposits took four basic steps.
-First, the area, in hectares, of each deposit was determined using aerial photographs.
+Reserves - The method of calculating in cubic metres the aggregate reserves of deposits took graphs.
 Second, geological interpretation, sometimes supported by subsurface information, was assumed in determining the geometry of each deposit, to estimate an overall, average deposit thickness in metres.
 Third, geological study and limited sample analyses determined the texture (gradation) of sediments in the deposit, and an overall average percentage of gravel and sand.
-Finally, the volume was calculated as follows: reserve gravel ( $m^3$ ) = area (ha) × thickness (m) × 10,000 × % gravel; the same formula was used for sand.
+Finally, the volume was calculated as follows: reserve gravel (m3) = area (ha) × thickness (m) × 10,000 × % gravel; the same formula was used for sand.